-The average number of employees, including temporary employees, in the Parent Company during 2023 was 1, and in the Group 207.
-The corresponding numbers in 2022 were 1 and 196, respectively.
-The increase in the average number of employees primarily relates to the investment in our Next-Gen Security Operating Centre and some specialist skills for the European markets.
+The average number of employees, including temporary employees, in the Parent Company during 2024 was 1, and in the Group 203.
+The corresponding numbers in 2023 were 1 and 207, respectively.
+The decrease in the average number of employees primarily relates to resignations.
+Across the Group a drive has been initiated to cut costs where possible.
+One of the main cost drivers identified for cost cutting is staff costs.
+Every resignation is monitored, and should it not be absolutely necessary to fill the position, it is closed due to the cost-cutting drive.